 (By founder, Susan McKee)

 In July 2004, I was deeply moved by messages I heard at the Chautauqua Institution (Chautauqua, New York) by Sister Joan Chittister, an outspoken Benedictine nun, and several women who live in a Jewish-Christian-Muslim community in Israel called Neve Shalom/Wahat al-Salaam (“Oasis of Peace”.)
-Sister Joan prophesied that peace will never happen until women get actively involved in dramatic new ways.
+Sister Joan prophesied that peace will never happen until women get actively involved in radical new ways.
 The Middle Eastern women implored us to remember them after they returned to Israel.
 The two messages would not leave me; in fact, they felt like an insistent yearning, like something trying to birth itself.
 Through the following autumn, winter, and spring months I struggled with the yearning, praying for clarity.
 I consulted with my Spiritual Director, several priests and ministers, friends, and family, but clarity would not come.

 The following summer we traveled back to Chautauqua.
 One hot July weekend my teen-age daughter and her friend wanted to go shopping at a nearby mall.
 I hate to shop so I sat in the food court knitting a very simple prayer shawl for a friend.
 Suddenly I was seized by a vision that was so powerful I knew I had to write it down immediately.
 I had some deposit slips in my checkbook to use as paper, but I had no pen or pencil.
 I unsuccessfully searched every single store around the food court for some kind of writing instrument and finally borrowed a red pen from a store clerk.
 I began recording the vision I’d received.
 I used up the deposit slips and then wrote on food court napkins.
 My daughter and her friend finished shopping and we returned to Chautauqua.
 That night, and for several subsequent nights, I woke up with more insights and inspirations.
 I got up repeatedly and recorded the new thoughts on my laptop.
 It felt as if something was nudging me to create a vehicle for women to prayerfully remember other women in global areas of conflict while simultaneously engaging in nonviolent action for peace.
 There was also an overwhelming feeling that we needed to symbolically incorporate the three Abrahamic faith traditions; if we could “knit together” the Abrahamic family I believed we could actually offer tangible hope for peace among the entire global family.